microsoft/terraform-provider-azuredevops/website/docs/r/workitemtracking_field.html.markdown

 * `type` - (Required) The type of the field.
 Possible values: `string`, `integer`, `dateTime`, `plainText`, `html`, `treePath`, `history`, `double`, `guid`, `boolean`, `identity`.
 Changing this forces a new field to be created.

 ---

-* `project_id` - (Optional) The ID of the project.
-If not specified, the field is created at the organization level.
-Changing this forces a new field to be created.

 * `description` - (Optional) The description of the field.
 Changing this forces a new field to be created.